resque/resque-pool/README.md

 -----------

-To configure resque-pool, you can either set `Resque::Pool.config` to a hash in your `resque:setup` or you can set the same config in either `resque-pool.yml` or `config/resque-pool.yml`.
+To configure resque-pool, you can either set `Resque::Pool.config` to a hash in your `resque:pool:setup` or you can set the same config in either `resque-pool.yml` or `config/resque-pool.yml`.
 To use resque-pool, require its rake tasks in your rake file, and call the resque:pool task.

 For example, to use resque-pool with rails, in `config/resque-pool.yml`: